JetBrains/kotlin-web-site/pages/docs/tutorials/native/mapping-primitive-data-types-from-c.md

 `lib.c` file, unless we want to compile and run the example.

 We still need to create a `.def` file to the `cinterop`.
-More details on this are covered in the [Interop with C Libraries](interop-with-c.html) tutorial. the tutorial to create the `lib.def` file with the following content:
+More details on this are covered in the [Interop with C Libraries](interop-with-c.html) tutorial.
+It is enough for the tutorial to create the `lib.def` file with the following content:
 <div class="sample" markdown="1" mode="c" theme="idea" data-highlight-only="1" auto-indent="false">